 Dini then thought, “Why not also use this process to create large-scale objects?”

-Stratasys’s “Infinite-Build” is a 3D printer that has innovated 3D Print Industry by simply being a 3D printer turned on its side.
+Stratasys’s “Infinite-Build” is a 3D printer that has innovated the 3D Print Industry by simply being a 3D printer turned on its side.
 Normally, 3D printers are limited by how tall they are, thus only being able to print a limited number of objects of limited size.
-The Infinite-Build is able to print out much taller objects for an infinite amount of time since the “top” of the printer is now laying down with a conveyor belt underneath it.
+The Infinite-Build can print out much taller objects for an infinite amount of time since the “top” of the printer is now laying down with a conveyor belt underneath it.

 Ford has also started to experiment with the Infinite Build and has gone the extra step by having a machine installed at their Research and Innovation Center.
 They’re mostly using it for prototyping, but the plan is to eventually use it on actual vehicles.

 These are just a few of the many printers that are introducing new technology to the world.
-Printers were never something that most people put emphasis on, but now printers have the power to build homes or machine parts for a drastically lower cost.
+Printers were never something that most people emphasize, but now printers have the power to build homes or machine parts for a drastically lower cost.
 It just goes to show that something that seems mundane at first glance has the power to be something extraordinary.